zuestmedia/zmplugin/readme.txt

 To install ZMPlugin, navigate to WordPress Dashboard >> Plugins >> Add New.
 Then type "ZMPlugin" in the search box, click install and activate.

 == Changelog ===

+= 1.0.28 =
+* Update: split files in months by default in addLogfileEntry & showLogfileEntries

 = 1.0.27 =
 * Update: Tested up to WordPress 6.4